Last updated 6/2021

 Looking for beaches around the 253 where your kids can play in the sand?
-If you’ve had it with barnacles and want an actual beach experience, here is a list.
+If you’ve had it with barnacles and want an actual beach experience, here is a list of area spots from north to south with actual sand.

 One note: You won’t find as much sand at lake front parks these days.
 Fish and other creatures need those native, grassy plants, which is why many parks have less sand than you might remember.